Tag: framily

 How often do we look at the world asking, “what’s wrong with the world today?”
 How often do we look around ourselves asking, “what’s wrong with everyone?”
 How often do we look at ourselves in the mirror asking, “what’s wrong with me?”
 Often this question comes when we feel as if we have no control, even over ourselves.

-How do we then to the of the psalmist?
+How do we then respond to the faithfulness of the psalmist?
 I have no doubts that the psalmist saw many things that were wrong in the world.
-Whether it was foreign nations, the powerful around him, the struggles within his , or even the struggles inside himself.
+Whether it was foreign nations, the powerful around him, the struggles within his family, or even the struggles inside himself.
 Despite all of this, the psalmist still trusted God.
-The concepts of good and , positive and negative, right and wrong, just or unjust are going through dramatic changes and challenges in our current culture.
+The concepts of good and evil, positive and negative, right and wrong, just or unjust are going through dramatic changes and challenges in our current culture.
 Many Christians are searching for solid ground to put their feet upon in the midst of this turmoil.
-All are seeking to be true to Christ, to their faith , and to their framily.
+All are seeking to be true to Jesus Christ, to their faith community, and to their framily.

 2) Why might long-seeing and long-reaching be important to developing your Godly response to the world?